Manage school pool use

 To minimise unauthorised use, consider having a security system.

-Keeping a school pool open or available outside of core school hours is a decision for the board of trustees.
+Keeping a school pool open or available outside of core school hours is a decision for the board.

 The board should have a policy around the management of use outside of school hours.
 This could include volunteer/parent run system with overall supervision by a staff member.